mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/tabs/executescript/index.md

 You don't need any special permissions to do this.

-You _can't_ inject code into any of the browser's built-in pages, such as about:debugging, about:addons, or the page that opens when you open a new empty tab.
+You _cannot_ inject code into any of the browser's built-in pages, such as: `about:debugging`, `about:addons`, or the page that opens when you open a new empty tab.

-The scripts you inject are called content scripts.
-[Learn more about content scripts](/zh-CN/docs/Mozilla/Add-ons/WebExtensions/Content_scripts).
+The scripts you inject are called [content scripts](/zh-CN/docs/Mozilla/Add-ons/WebExtensions/Content_scripts).

 This is an asynchronous function that returns a [`Promise`](/zh-CN/docs/Web/JavaScript/Reference/Global_Objects/Promise).